ELallinec/ELallinec.github.io/content/en/research.md

 ## Publications

 *To be published:*
-1. **E. Lallinec, A. Levitt**: Benchmark of numerical methods for density of states computation.
+1. **E. Lallinec, A. Levitt**: Numerical methods for the computation of densities of states.
    (Further details and links to preprints will be added soon.)

 ## Talks